 Giving drugs if blood levels of potassium or phosphate are too high

-Doctors strictly limit the intake of all substances that are eliminated through the kidneys, including a large number of drugs.
 Salt (sodium) and potassium intake is usually restricted.
 Fluid intake is restricted to replacing the amount lost from the body, unless fluid is needed because there is too little blood flowing to the kidneys.
-Weight is measured every day because a change in weight is a good indicator of whether there is too much or too little water in the body.
+Weight is measured every day because a change in weight is a good indicator of whether there is too much or too little fluid in the body.

-Sodium polystyrene sulfonate or a similar drug is sometimes given by mouth or rectally to treat a high level of potassium in the blood.
-Calcium salts (calcium carbonate or calcium acetate) or sevelamer may be given by mouth to prevent or treat a high level of phosphorus in the blood.
+Potassium-lowering drugs are sometimes given by mouth or rectally to treat a high level of potassium in the blood.
+Phosphorus-lowering drugs (also called phosphorus binders) may be given by mouth with meals to prevent or treat a high level of phosphorus in the blood.

 Treament of acute kidney injury caused by obstruction